pavel-kirienko/o1heap/README.md

 understand and validate.
 It is designed to be usable across all conventional architectures out of the box, from 8-bit to 64-bit systems.

-As a reference, on a Cortex-M4 MCU, a (de)allocation takes less than 200 cycles — always, irrespective of the preceding (de)allocation sequence, fragmentation, or memory usage — making it one of the fastest allocators out there.
+As a reference, on an RP2350 executed from SRAM, allocation takes 84~107 cycles and deallocation takes 61~94 cycles — always, irrespective of the preceding (de)allocation sequence, fragmentation, or memory usage — making it one of the fastest allocators out there.
+Similar results have been observed on a Cortex M4 MCU.

 ## 📚 Usage